March 25, 2025

 • 'Do PR holders need a work visa or work endorsement?'
 No, PR holders do not require any Immigration approvals to work.
 However, there are specific jobs that foreigners, including PR holders, are prohibited from taking up.

 • 'Do PR holders need to get a new stamp when their passport is replaced?'
 Yes, the PR passport stamp states that the holder is “required to obtain similar notification on renewal of passport”.
+This should be done at the state Immigration office nearest to your residence.

 • 'Is there an easier pathway for a foreign spouse to get PR?'
 If a foreigner and their Malaysian spouse live overseas they might be able to apply for PR through the Returning Expert Programme (REP).
 This is different to the usual Permit Masuk application process and offers a faster and easier route for the foreign spouse to obtain PR.
 This process can take as little as 6 months to a year.
 Consequently, applicants using REP are unlikely to encounter the same challenges that spouses using the standard process face.
 See more info here: https://www.talentcorp.com.my/our-initiatives/for-professionals/rep/.
 There is also a Facebook Group here: https://www.facebook.com/groups/231856371765317/